 The Geriatric Psychiatry Fellowship at Baylor College of Medicine is accredited by the Accreditation Council of Graduate Medical Education.
 The training occurs at the Michael E. DeBakey Veteran’s Affairs Medical Center (MEDVAMC) and the Baylor Psychiatry Clinic (BPC).
 The MEDVAMC is one of the nation’s largest VA hospitals and a member institution of the Texas Medical Center, the world’s largest medical center.
 The BPC is the faculty and trainee clinic for the Menninger Department of Psychiatry and Behavioral Sciences.

 Fellows will develop expertise in the prevention, evaluation, diagnosis, and treatment of geriatric disorders using systems-based care throughout the continuum of care and in a variety of clinical settings.
-Recovery-based care and principles will be emphasized in the training.
-The fellowship will offer rich experiences in interdisciplinary clinical care as well as clinical research within a network of faculty investigators.
+Recovery-based care principles are emphasized in the training.
+The fellowship offers rich experiences in interdisciplinary clinical care as well as clinical research with a network of faculty investigators.

 Over the course of their training, fellows are supervised by physicians with subspecialty training in geriatric psychiatry, consult liaison psychiatry, neuropsychiatry, geriatric medicine, and neuropsychology in a wide range of clinical venues.
 Interdisciplinary collaboration is a critical aspect of geriatric practice; fellows will work closely with nurses, psychologists, and social workers with geriatric expertise in interdisciplinary teams.

 In addition to the large variety of rotation experiences, fellows have a year-long longitudinal outpatient clinic at BPC to ensure that they can competently care for older adults over a longitudinal period.

 Fellows will be encouraged to, and supported with, completing a quality improvement and an educational project.